RatesMarch 27, 20268 min read

 APS vs SRP: Which Arizona Utility Is Better for Solar & Battery Owners in 2026?

-If you live in the Phoenix metro area, you're on either APS or SRP — and which one you have significantly impacts your solar and battery ROI.
+If you live in the Phoenix metro area, you're on either APS or SRP.
+And which one you have significantly impacts your solar and battery ROI.
 Here's the definitive 2026 comparison to help you understand what you're working with.

 Quick note: You can't choose your utility — it's determined by your address.
 APS serves most of Phoenix, Scottsdale (north), Flagstaff, Tucson (parts), and rural Arizona.
 SRP serves Mesa, Tempe, Chandler, Gilbert, Scottsdale (south), and parts of Phoenix.
 This guide helps you maximize savings with whichever utility you have.